I just got this question as a reply to my Facebook Page:

 Other products that feature the SR300 are the Razer Stargazer and Creative BlasterX Senz3D (pictured in the header image).
 I have a Sense 2 and the Creative device (which I purchased as a SDK from Intel earlier) and they both work with the Sense for RealSense Software.
 But multiple people have let me know that the Razer Stargazer doesn’t work with that Software and I’m not sure if retail versions of the Creative device will.
 I’ve reached out to 3D Systems to clarify this.

 For those devices you can use the free Intel RealSense SDK 3D Scan app which admittedly is less good and a lot more basic than 3D System’ Sense for RealSense software.
-If you only want to scan objects on a turntable, you can also take a look at Cappasity Easy 3D Scan (I will review this soon).

 If you want a depth sensor to make 3D Scans on a Windows 10 machine, the RealSense SR300 is a great option.
 Because of the with free, versatile software I currently advice to get the 3D Systems Sense 2 instead of the slightly cheaper webcam-style alternatives.